-Congenital ear anomalies are birth defects that affect the shape and position of the ear.
-These conditions can involve the soft cartilage around the ear along with other structures that affect both the function and appearance of the ear.
+Congenital ear anomalies are birth defects that affect the shape and position of the ear and are treated by Riley plastic surgery.
+These conditions can involve both skin and cartilage of the ear and affect both the function and appearance of the ear.
 These anomalies can also cause significant social impairment.

-- Lop/cupped ears.
-Lop/cupped ears means that the rim of the ear is tightened or constricted.
+Lop/cupped ear means that the rim of the ear is tightened or constricted.
 The condition can range from mild to severe.
-Children with the most severe cases have ears that are rolled almost into a tube, with inner ear deformities that can affect hearing.
+Children with the most severe cases have ears that are rolled almost into a tube.

 Diagnosis of Congenital Ear Anomalies